 As of 6 January there are only 125 working days until the end of the financial year and even less until the performance review cycle begins.
 So, 3, 2, 1, go!

-If you’re looking for a flexible and practical legal resourcing solution on an urgent project or a temporary gap in your legal team, email or call Linda Grace for a confidential conversation on how Orbit can work for you.
+If you’re looking for a flexible and practical legal resourcing solution on an urgent project or a temporary gap in your legal team, email or call Greg Monks for a confidential conversation on how Orbit can work for you.